khinsen/MMTK/Doc/mmtk.rst

 both libraries.
 Refer to your system documentation for details.

-The use of threads for parallelization on shared-memory systems is very simple: Just set the environment variableMMTK_ENERGY_THREADS to the desired value.
+The use of threads for parallelization on shared-memory systems is very simple: Just set the environment variable MMTK_ENERGY_THREADS to the desired value.
 If this variable is not defined, the default value is 1, i.e. energy evaluations are performed serially.
 For choosing an appropriate value for this environment variable, the following points should be considered:

 - The number of energy evaluation threads should not be larger than the number of processors that are fully dedicated to the MMTK application.